autolab-project/autolab/docs/index.rst

 		>>> stage = autolab.get_device('my_stage')		# Create the Device 'my_stage'
 		>>> stage.home()					# Execute the Action 'home'

-These interfaces are also usable through:

-* A :ref:`gui`, a user-friendly GUI based on the high-level interface, that allows the user to interact even more easily with his instruments through three panels: A Control Panel (graphical equivalent of the high-level interface), a Monitor (to monitor the value of a Variable in time) and a Scanner (to scan a Parameter and execute a custom Recipe).
+The user can also interact even more easily with this high-level interface through a user-friendly :ref:`gui` which contains three panels: A Control Panel (graphical equivalent of the high-level interface), a Monitor (to monitor the value of a Variable in time) and a Scanner (to scan a Parameter and execute a custom Recipe).

 	.. figure:: gui/scanning.png
 		:scale: 50 %
 		:figclass: align-center

-* 3 :ref:`shell_scripts`, to perform a quick single-shot operation without opening explicitely a Python shell.
+Autolab is also provided with an OS shell interface (Windows and Linux) that can be used to perform to perform a quick single-shot operation without opening explicitely a Python shell.

 	.. code-block::

-		>>> autolab-devices my_tunics.wavelength -v 1551
+		>>> autolab devices my_tunics.wavelength -v 1551

 **You find this package useful?** Please help us to improve its visibility by adding a star on the `GitHub page of this project <https://github.com/qcha41/autolab>`_ !

-A powerpoint presentation with examples is available here: `bit.ly/autolab-demo <bit.ly/autolab-demo>`_
+A Google Slides presentation with examples is available here: `bit.ly/autolab-demo <bit.ly/autolab-demo>`_

 Table of contents: